recommenders-team/recommenders/reco_utils/README.md

 # Recommender Utilities

 This package contains functions to simplify common tasks used when developing and evaluating recommender systems.
-A short description of the sub-modules is provided below.
+A short description of the submodules is provided below.
 For more details about what functions are available and how to use them, please review the doc-strings provided with the code.

 See the [online documentation](https://readthedocs.org/projects/microsoft-recommenders/).